sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.8.1.
 Summary <!-- omit in toc -->

-The EI world deals with large legislative projects where the work typically starts before gaining official approvals to meet the mandated deadlines.
+The EI world deals with large legislative projects where, in alignment with the spirit of the strategy, the work typically starts before gaining official approvals to meet the mandated deadlines.
-How will this strategy be addressed at the legislative level?
+Still, how will this strategy address the legislative context as a whole?

 #### 2.8.2.
 Raised by stakeholder(s) <!-- omit in toc -->